visclos/react-training-todolist/README.md

 - I click on the "+" button
 - The modal gets opened
 - The user sets the title and the descripton
-- The user clicks on "Enregistrer" and then the modal closes itself and we can see the new item in the list displayed in App.tsx
+- The user clicks on "Enregistrer" and then the modal closes itself and we can see the new item in the list displayed in App.tsx.

 To do that :
 - Find what function is passed to the modal as prop to create a new task
 - Implement the method logic
 - Make sure the id of the newly created task equals the greater id of the tasks list + 1

 Hint: only the first argument of the function should be used at this step.
-It is a Javascript event from which you can retrieve values by using `new FormData(event.target)`;
+It is a Javascript event from which you can retrieve values by using `new FormData(event.target)`.

 ### Update state in parent from an action triggered in child component

 What's missing now ?
 We can create a new task, delete it but we still can't edit an existing task.
 As we did for the delete function, we need to pass the function `editTask` as prop to the Task component.
 Then when the user clicks on the edit button, the id of the task we want to edit can be stored in the App.tsx and directly passed to the modal.
-The modal hos to open itself directly.
+The modal has to open itself directly.
-So the `taskToEdit` should not be a simple const, but... use the useState hook and be initialized to `null`.
+So the `taskToEdit` should not be a simple const, but... should use the useState hook and be initialized to `null`.
 And the `editTask` function shloud update the `taskToEdit` state by giving it the task and open the modal.

 At the end of this step, we just want the modal to be opened with the task title and description displayed.

 ### UseEffect

-// Edit - UseEffect
-// The task modal is rendered in the App.tsx.
-// Which means that initial values is empty when the component is rendered...
+Ok, I can see that the task to edit is passed to the modal in the initialValues prop.
+But when I click on "edit", I can not see the values of title and description I jast passed...
+Indeed !
+But why ?
+As you can see, the `TaskFormModal` component is called in the App.tsx.
+Which means that, this component is NOT rendered when you open it, but when the App.tsx is executed.
+So basically, when you go to the url of the app, the modal is rendered, and as you can see, at first, the initial values are null.

+How can we re-render the initial values when it gets updated then ?
-// use a react hook in the modal to make the component listen to the changes of initial values
+Bu using a new react hook called `useEffect` in the `TaskFormModal`.
+Check out the doc to understand how to use this hook and use it in the modal component.
+Finally, when you manage to display the values of the task to edit in the modal, you need to save them in the right function of the App.tsx by updating its logic.
+Yes, it is a tricky one but it's cool to make mistakes, you will learn a lot :)

 ### Bonuses